 Forteo is administered as an injection into the thigh or abdomen.
 Inject Forteo right after you take the delivery device out of the refrigerator.

-Make sure you can sit or lie down if symptoms of orthostatic hypotension (sudden fall in blood pressure) occur.
+Make sure you sit or lie down if symptoms of orthostatic hypotension (sudden fall in blood pressure) occur.

 Forteo is a clear and colorless liquid.
 Do not use if solid particles appear or if the solution is cloudy or colored.